zepedropaixao/zepedropaixao.github.io/projects/meta_prg/index.md

 Shortly after joining Meta, all internal business employees lost access to all data tools, from one moment to the other - including people who needed to use them on a daily-basis to be able to manually produce slide decks (like quarterly business reviews or QBRs) with insights to have constructive conversations with partners / clients.

 So it became a top priority for the company to provide them with the same insights without re-enabling access to these data tools.
-Having access to these data tools directly and building their own slide decks was prone to human error, and we needed to make sure our insights matched those of our partners / clients and were consistent across reports.
+Having access to these data tools directly and building their own slide decks was prone to human error, and as a company we needed to make sure our insights matched those of our partners / clients and were consistent across reports.
 Our biggest partners (like Disney) are extremely professional with understanding their usage numbers and engagement numbers, we need to provide insights at the same quality they are used to.

 I volunteered to solve this problem, and along with 2 other engineers and my manager, we were the founding team of what was to become the CSDT team - Central Systems and Data Tools team.
 This team eventually grew and merged with another team to become a 300+ people organization.

-The very first problem we were tasked to tackle led to the development of the Partner Reports platform.
+The very first problem I was tasked to tackle led to the development of the Partner Reports platform.

 It felt like working on a startup again, but this time with an incomparable level of impact and a solid wage at the end of the month!

 # Deciding to build a new platform

-To my surprise, we didn't have already a unified platform to generate business reports automatically.
+To my surprise, the company didn't have already a unified platform to generate business reports automatically.

 When we were first tasked to solve this problem we just had to build 2 business reports:
 - the Facebook QBR (Quarterly Business Review);